Long-Term Finance And BNDES Tapering In Brazil

 Source: BNDES

 During normal times, NDBs may add maximum value by focusing on well-defined core functions.
-Surely, business models of NDBs, private banks, pension funds and asset managers are very different-from mandates to funding structures, from asset allocations to performance frameworks.
+Surely, business models of NDBs, private banks, pension funds, and asset managers are very different - from mandates to funding structures, from asset allocations to performance frameworks.
 In this sense, a more diversified financial sector has its advantages, such as lowering systemic risks.
 This fact does not mean that they should compete as funding providers in all markets.
 On the contrary, they must be complementary to create diversification and to crowd-in private capital.

 Fiscal space has eroded in most of emerging markets and developing economies after the global crisis, including in Brazil.
 In parallel, governments have questioned themselves on how to address big gaps in long-term financing, while new rounds of capitalization stay constrained for state-owned banks.
 Some principles for NDB operations have been agreed in international forums on crowding-in private sector financing, such as being economically feasible, fiscally and commercially sustainable, risk-reward balanced, transparent, cost effective, and compliant to social and environmental safeguards (G20, 2017).
 In the case of BNDES, how could it provide the best value for public money?

 First, the focus on mobilizing private capital should become the main driver of BNDES.
 This new focus gains relevance as the bank's portfolio is bounded to taper toward smaller sizes and less-subsidized credit lines.
-The financial additionality may come from broadening the pool of private investors for each deal, for example in syndications or other forms of co-financing.
+The financial additionality may come from broadening the pool of private investors for each deal, for example, in syndications or other forms of co-financing.
 It may also come from offering a firm bid in terms of financing, increasing chances of raising money from other investors.
 If BNDES is to provide money only because it is a less costly funding to a certain investment, then private capital should be preferred.

 Capital market development may benefit most from a true complementary approach, which could even establish tighter ceilings for BNDES participation on each project's financing envelope.
 Currently, the maximum participation of BNDES credit in a single project or capital good is 80%.
 While BNDES management has already begun its process of tapering, BNDES funding ratio in infrastructure sector has already dropped from 73% to 62% along 2015 and 2016 (Exame, 2017).

 Occasionally, policymakers refer to the lack of depth and breadth in capital markets to provide long-term financing as a reason for a strong footprint from NDBs.
-In the Brazilian case, this justification has less traction when one considers that the annual underwriting volume of corporate bonds and equities in domestic markets reached around R$ 110 billion on average over the last 5 years (measured in 2016 prices), despite the hostile macroeconomic environment and the highly-subsidized participation level that BNDES had in the previous two governments.
+In the Brazilian case, this justification has less traction when one considers that the annual underwriting volume of corporate bonds and equities in domestic markets reached around R$ 110 billion on average over the last five years (measured in 2016 prices), despite the hostile macroeconomic environment and the highly-subsidized participation level that BNDES had in the previous two governments.
 In many occasions, cheaper-than-market funding was provided to generate less expensive services, such as lower road tolls or tariffs.
-Under BNDES' recent tapering policy, corporate bond participation in infrastructure sector-in projects that BNDES co-financed-increased from 11% to 15% along 2015 and 2016 (Exame, 2017).
+Under BNDES's recent tapering policy, corporate bond participation in infrastructure sector - in projects that BNDES co-financed - increased from 11% to 15% along 2015 and 2016 (Exame, 2017).

 From the perspective of fostering long-term financing and financial intermediation, these broader reforms should aim to reduce systematic risks for all private investments.
 By leveling the playing field to all businesses and in all sectors, competition leads to a better allocation of resources.
 Some years ago, evidence had already suggested that politically connected firms - which made campaign donations to winner candidates - were more able to receive BNDES support (Lazzarini et al, 2011).
 In other words, policymakers should further focus on creating an investment-friendly environment.